 The former post office stands at the intersection of Karaimų and Kęstučio str.
 The main façade faces Karaimų str.
 In the south the plot bounds on Kęstučio str. and on the north with Karaimų str.
 5.

 The façade has four oblong four-part windows at varying intervals with figured piping.
-In the middle of the main façade is an early 1930s’ porch with two simplified Tuscan brick columns that support a triangular pediment that has a circular window.
+In the middle of the main façade is an early 1930s porch with two simplified Tuscan brick columns that support a triangular pediment that has a circular window.
 The area beneath the roof is decorated with a narrow cornice.

-The plot is relatively even and slightly raised above current street level, there is a stone-paved yard that leads to former outhouses.
+The plot is relatively even and slightly raised above the current street level, there is a stone-paved yard that leads to former outhouses.

 The building was completely overhauled in 1985-86 with the same building materials and techniques and in keeping with the original layout and façade architectural forms (including the brick stoves).
 This is the site of the Trakai Historical National Park Management.
-In effect the building has not changed its (administrative) function.
+In effect, the building has not changed its (administrative) function.